 Source: Table prepared by the authors.

-Some of the information is from sources outside the electoral board, like INEGI’s census data.
+Some of the information is from sources outside the electoral board, such as INEGI’s census data.
 The estimations of traveling time on the roads and highways within each district comes from the Ministry of Communications and Transportation (SCT); the location and concentration of indigenous population is prepared by the CDI.
 Another substantial portion of the information comes from the INE itself, like the description of the optimization algorithms (see Magar et al. 2015 for a critical discussion of the automated redistricting process), the applicable laws and regulations, or the cartography of the country’s geographical blocks (secciones electorales, the basic redistricting units, equivalent to census tracts in the US).
-Finally, each one of the 32 local EMB’s –known as Local Public Organisms (Organismos Públicos Locales, or OPLES after the 2014 electoral reform)– concentrates information on the various legal and administrative criteria applicable to that state.
-Although redistricting processes do not formally include the analysis of previous election results in any of its stages by the Technical Committee or the EMB’s executive board, we assume that party modifications are made primarily on this basis, so votes are key information for evaluating the maps proposed by the various parties.
+Finally, each one of the 32 local EMB’s –known as Local Public Organizations (Organismos Públicos Locales, or OPLES after the 2014 electoral reform)– concentrates information on the various legal and administrative criteria applicable to that state.
+Although redistricting processes do not formally include the analysis of previous election results in any of its stages by the Technical Committee or the EMB’s executive board, we assume that party modifications are made primarily on this basis, which implies that votes are key information for evaluating the maps proposed by the various parties.

-As the table also indicates, not all the information is available in accessible formats.
-There is some data that, despite being declassified by the board, is hard to come by.
-There are various types of specialized software for processing part of the information.
-For example, analyzing the information requires a data program for manipulating georeferenced data in GIS format.
+As the table also indicates, some information is not available in accessible formats.
+There are some data that, despite being declassified by the board, are hard to come by.
+Further, there are various types of specialized software needed to process part of the data.
+For example, analyzing the data requires a software for manipulating geo-referenced data in GIS format.
 There are many options available, both commercial and open-source (Wikipedia lists a dozen under “geographic information systems”).
-It also requires a copy of the system developed by the board specifically for redistricting.
+Analyzing the data also requires a copy of the system developed by the board specifically for redistricting.
 This software performs various tasks: prepares proposed maps with a combinatorial optimization algorithms (known as simulated annealing or honeycomb optimization); allows for the selection of “seed sections” as a starting point for the automated redistricting process; or calculates measures for evaluating different scenarios using quantitative indicators.
 Finally, if interaction with a third party is required (whether the electoral board, a political party or an external individual) there must be a platform to “socialize” the proposals and receive comments and changes.

 Making the missing information available to the public will clearly help making redistricting processes more transparent.
 But given the nature of the redistricting process and its various phases, it is not enough in and of itself.
 The electoral board must also make a significant effort to harmonize and integrate the information so that it is easier to use.
 Below we describe three conditions for ensuring that transparency and open data translate into effective accountability (Smith 2015, Ferreira da Cruza et al. 2015).
 The conditions are ordered from least to most demanding, and can be understood as three stages: the higher the stage the redistricting guidelines reach, the greater the probability that transparency will translate into effective accountability.